rarends007/MathFlashCardsApp_Glenn_Robert_Oleksandr_Scout_Kyle/README.md

 # MathFlashCardsApp_Glenn_Robert_Oleksandr_Scout_Kyle
-This application is a student designed flashcards app based on user stories from the instructor, Glenn.
+This application is a student designed flashcards app based on user stories provided by our instructor, Glenn.